MagicLeo21/PodcastTranscripts/EnglishPod/[022]Christmas_Chronicles_II.md

 **DIALOGUE SECOND TIME** (slow)

+> A: Really, gentlemen, you can't take me to jail!
+Don't you know who I am?
+Kris Kringle, you know, Papa Noel, Pere Noel, Babbo Natale, sheng dan lao ren!

+> B: Yeah, Yeah, we've heard that one before, haven't we Joe?

+> C: Yeah, last week we booked this guy who claimed to be the tooth fairy!
+Can you believe that?

+> A: It's Christmas Eve and I have all these Presents to deliver!
+Where is your Christmas spirit?
+What will happen when all the children wake up tomorrow and don't find any gifts in their stockings?

+> B: Sorry buddy, you were parked in a no-parking zone, you were speeding, and you have no ID!

+> C: Besides that, even if we let you go now, your sleigh has been impounded and those reindeer were taken to the city zoo.

+> A: What!
+This is unbelievable!
+What's this world coming to?
+Christmas is ruined!

+> C: What's that up ahead?
+It looks like… elves!!
+Elves!!
+Whoa, they're shooting candy canes!
+Mayday, Mayday, we are under heavy attack!
+We need backup!

 **Marco:** Okay, so, without the sound effects and without any noise I think it's much more clear now, right?

 **Erica:** A little less dramatic.